dustin/tesladb/README.md

 vehicle name, it will introspect the Tesla API to give you a list of possible vehicles.

-This will run every 600s or so as long as the auth is valid.
+This will run every 600s or so as long as the auth is valid and the API isn't returning errors.
+The API _does_ tend to return errors regularly.
+If that is the case, just back off and run it again using whatever makes sense on your system to do such things (e.g. upstart, smf).

 ## What Does This Do?